-Provided, however, this regulation recognizes, and in no way affects, the six-month and five-refill limit on controlled drug prescriptions pursuant to A.C.A.
+Provided, however, this regulation rule recognizes, and in no way affects, the six-month and five-refill limit on controlled drug prescriptions pursuant to A.C.A.
 5-64 308(c).
 (10/09/80, Revised 12/12/86)

-07-00-0006-GENERIC AND BIOLOGICAL SUBSTITUTION
+07-00-0006-GENERIC SUBSTITUTION

-The Arkansas State Board of Pharmacy recognizes the Federal Food and Drug Administration's Approved Drug Products with Therapeutic Equivalence Evaluations (The Orange Book or The Green Book).
-Approved Animal Drug Products (The Green Book).
-Lists of Licensed Biological Products with Reference Product Exclusivity and Biosimilarity or Interchangeability Evaluations (The Purple Book) and their list of authorized generics as the basis for the determination of generic equivalency within the limitations stipulated in that publication.
-If the Federal Food and Drug Administration approves a drug product as bioequivalent and publishes that product with an "A" (AA, AB, AN, AO, AP, and AT) rating in the Approved Drug Products with Therapeutic Equivalence Evaluations (The Orange Book or The Green Book), lists the drug (biological product) as being interchangeable (The Puple Book), or lists the drug as an authorized generic, an Arkansas pharmacist, or any pharmacist dispensing drugs to patients in Arkansas, may substitute that product consistent with law.
-Conversely, if the drug product is not listed in this manner, "B" rated, is changed from an "A" rating to a "B" rating, or is not rated, the pharmacist may not substitute without the consent of the prescribing practitioner.
+The Arkansas State Board of Pharmacy recognizes the Federal Food and Drug Administration's Approved Drug Products with Therapeutic Equivalence Evaluations (The Orange Book or The Green Book) as the basis for the determination of generic equivalency within the limitations stipulated in that publication.
+If the Federal Food and Drug Administration approves a drug product as bioequivalent and publishes that product with an "A" (AA, AB, AN, AO, AP, and AT) rating in the Approved Drug Products with Therapeutic Equivalence Evaluations (The Orange Book or The Green Book), an Arkansas pharmacist, or any pharmacist dispensing drugs to patients in Arkansas, may substitute that product consistent with law.
+Conversely, if the drug product is "B" rated, is changed from an "A" rating to a "B" rating, or is not rated, the pharmacist may not substitute without the consent of the prescribing practitioner.
 When a pharmacist substitutes a bioequivalent drug product for the drug prescribed, the patient shall be notified of the substitution by a pharmacist involved in the dispensing process.
 (6/21/2001, Amended 5/31/2014)

-07-00-0007-A PHARMACIST SHALL NOT DISPENSE A GENERICALLY EQUIVALENT OR INTERCHANGEABLE BIOLOGICAL DRUG PRODUCT UNDER ACA § 17-92-503 (a) AND (b) OF THE GENERIC SUBSTITUTION ACT IF:
+07-00-0007-A PHARMACIST SHALL NOT DISPENSE A GENERICALLY EQUIVALENT DRUG PRODUCT UNDER ACA § 17-92-503 (a) AND (b) OF THE GENERIC SUBSTITUTION ACT IF:

-- (a) In the case of a written prescription, on the prescription the prescriber writes in his or her own handwriting words that specify that no substitution shall be made and then also signs the prescription. - (b) The prescriber, in the case of a prescription other than one in writing signed by the prescriber, expressly states at the time the prescription is given, that it is to be dispensed as communicated, and same is either entered into the pharmacy's electronic prescription system or reduced to writing on the prescription by the pharmacist, or - (c) The person for whom the drug product is prescribed indicates the prescription is to be dispensed as written or communicated.
+- (a) In the case of a written prescription, on the prescription the prescriber writes in his or her own handwriting words that specify that no substitution shall be made and then also signs the prescription. - (b) The prescriber, in the case of a prescription other than one in writing signed by the prescriber, expressly states at the time the prescription is given, that it is to be dispensed as communicated, and same is either entered into the pharmacy's electronic prescription system or\reduced to writing on the prescription by the pharmacist, or - (c) The person for whom the drug product is prescribed indicates the prescription is to be dispensed as written or communicated.
 (4/07/89, Amended 5/31/2014)